 Applies to: System Center Configuration Manager (Current Branch)

-System Center Configuration Manager uses an in-console service method called Updates and Servicing that makes it easy to find and install recommended updates for your Configuration Manager infrastructure.
-This in-console servicing method is supplemented by out-of-band updates such as hotfixes that are intended for customers who need to resolve issues that might be specific to their environment.
+System Center Configuration Manager uses an in-console service method called Updates and Servicing.
+This in-console method makes it easy to find and install recommended updates for your Configuration Manager infrastructure.
+In-console servicing is supplemented by out-of-band updates such as hotfixes that are intended for customers who need to resolve issues that might be specific to their environment.

 The following topics can help you understand how to find and install the different update types for System Center Configuration Manager: